Prismatic crystals over the de Rham period sheaf: Cohomology of crystals I: vs. Sen--Fontaine cohomology

-In this section, we compare (log-) prismatic cohomology of de Rham crystals, first with \v Cech-Alexander cohomology in Prop. \ref{propCechcompa}, then with de Rham cohomology of the the corresponding log connections in Theorem \ref{Thm-dRCohomology}.
-The de Rham cohomology with be further compared with Galois cohomology in \S \ref{sec_compa_Galois}.
+In this section, we compare (log-) prismatic cohomology of $\bbdrplus$-crystals, first with \v Cech-Alexander cohomology in Prop. \ref{propCechcompa}, then with Sen--Fontaine cohomology of the the corresponding log connections in Theorem \ref{Thm-dRCohomology}.
+The Sen--Fontaine cohomology will be further compared with Galois cohomology in \S \ref{sec_compa_Galois}.

 Throughout this section, let $1\leq m\leq \infty$.
 Let $\ast \in \{ \emptyset, \log \}$.
 Let $a=-E'(\pi)$ if $\ast=\emptyset$, and $a=-\pi E'(\pi)$ if $\ast=\log$.
 Let $A(u)$ be a uniformizer of $\frakS_{\dR}^+$.